SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 MENOPAUSE PILATES

-MOTIVATION AND ENERGY Hormonal changes during perimenopause and menopause can affect brain chemicals that regulate motivation and energy.
-Varying energy levels can make consistent movement challenging.
+MOTIVATION AND ENERGY Varying energy levels can make consistent movement challenging.
 We create adaptable programs that respond to your changing capacity day to day, recognising that some days call for gentle movement while others may welcome more robust activity.

-CHANGING BODY COMPOSITION Hormonal fluctuations affect muscle mass, bone density, and body proportions.
-Our programming prioritises resistance training for maintaining muscle mass and bone health, plus supporting cardiovascular health and cognitive function.
+CHANGING BODY COMPOSITION Our programming centres on progressive resistance training to maintain and build muscle mass and support bone density.
 We design accessible strength-building in our studio, with pilates apparatus and free-weights that adapt to your body.

-JOINT AND MUSCLE COMFORT Many experience increased joint pain, muscle stiffness and changes in connective tissue like frozen shoulder, tendinitis and osteoarthritis.
-Research shows perimenopause creates a pro-inflammatory environment in the body.
-Our approach combines joint mobility with relevant strength training to directly address these inflammatory changes and reduce discomfort.
+JOINT AND MUSCLE COMFORT Many can experience increased joint pain, muscle stiffness and changes in connective tissue.
+Our approach combines joint mobility with progressive strength training to support these changes and reduce discomfort.

 UNDERSTANDING PERIMENOPAUSE & MENOPAUSE MOVEMENT NEEDS